-Factoring is the practice of selling accounts receivables to a third-party collector, known as the factor, that collects the money your clients owe you.
-When you sell your accounts receivables, the factor advances you a percentage of the money your clients owe upfront, typically between 80% and 95%.
-The amount of money you get upfront depends on your industry and the quality of your accounts.
+Invoice factoring is the practice of selling accounts receivables to a third-party collector.
+Known as the factor, this third-party collects the money your clients owe you.
+When you sell your accounts receivables, the factor advances you a percentage of the money your clients owe, typically between 80 and 95%.
+The amount of money you receive upfront depends on the industry and quality of your accounts.

-Factoring can be especially helpful for small businesses that need cash flow immediately and would suffer a disadvantage if they had to wait 30 or 60 days for their clients to pay their invoices.
-Factoring is based on your clients’ credit ratings, not yours, which is a significant benefit if you own a new business and are in the process of building your credit rating.
+Factoring is especially helpful if your small business needs immediate cash flow and would suffer if you had to wait for your clients to pay their invoices.
+Factoring is based on your clients’ credit ratings, not yours.
+This is a significant benefit if you own a new business and are in the process of building your credit rating.

 If you’re trying to determine whether you should use factoring instead of a loan, there are some important factors to consider.
 Benefits of factoring include:

 - Approval takes days as opposed to weeks or months.

 - You aren’t taking on debt, as you’re selling accounts receivable.

 If you need quick cash and don’t want to add liability to your balance sheet, factoring is a good way to go.
 Another benefit of factoring is the ability to get quick cash even if you’re a startup company.
 However, there are also some downsides to factoring, including:

 - Factoring is generally more expensive than other forms of credit.

 - It’s not a great long-term cash flow solution.

 - It’s often more labor intensive than getting a loan.